 Hori-san: Thank you for always drinking our tea and matcha.
 Thanks to Yunomi and Instagram, we have many friends throughout the world.
 I would also like everyone to drink more Japanese tea [laughter].
 And if they start to care a little bit more, my vision would be for people all over the world to help out so that tea farms can prosper and not be abandoned.
 And please come visit Kiroku Tea Garden.
 It would be wonderful to meet you!

 From left to right: Hori-san and her pink highlights; mother and daughter.
 Thanks to Hori-san's graphic art background, Kiroku Tea Garden has quite a savvy website and Instagram account with beautiful tea farm photos.
 And, if you are also a cat-lover, that is a bonus!

 At the end of the interview, Hori-san also showed me the pink highlights in her hair letting me know that adding color gives her pepp in the step in the tea fields.
 Her mother also enjoys adding purple to her hair.
 While Hori-san told me she wasn’t doing anything special for her birthday, I felt fortunate to have been a part of this day.

 Note: This interview was done on January 19th, 2021 in Japanese during the off season on the tea farm.
 Now, the women are getting busy as they tend and care for their tea bushes preparing for the first flush season.
 All photos from this blogpost were provided by Kiroku Tea Garden.
-In the feature photo the three women are together in front of their tea farm from left to right; Hiroe (sister), Yoko (mother) and Ui.
+In the featured image the three women are together in front of one of their tea farms from left to right; Hiroe (sister), Yoko (mother) and Ui.